-Power LED On (Green) - Power on.

-Off - No power.

-Flashing (Green) - Device is rebooting.

-Status On (Amber) - Device error.

-LAN For each port, there are 2 LEDs

-• On (Green) - Corresponding LAN (hub) port is using 100BaseT.

-• On (Amber) - Corresponding LAN (hub) port is using 10BaseT.

-• Off - No active connection on the corresponding LAN (hub) port.

-Flashing - Data is being transmitted or received via the corresponding LAN (hub) port.

-Wireless On - Wireless enabled.
+WPS Button Push the WPS button on the device and your other wireless device to perform WPS function that easily creates an encryption-secured wireless connection automatically.
+When WPS button is pressed, the LED will start blinking for 2 minutes.
+If any client is associated with the router successfully within 2 minutes, the LED will stay On, otherwise the LED will be Off.
+Power LED On - Power on.
+(Orange) Off - No power.
+LAN (Blue) On - The LAN port is active.
+Off - No active connection on the LAN (Ethernet) port.
+Flashing - Data is being transmitted or received via the corresponding LAN port.
+WLAN (Blue) On - Wireless enabled.
 Off - No Wireless connections currently exist.
 Flashing - Data is being transmitted or received via the Wireless access point.
 This includes "network traffic" as well as user data.
 ADSL On - ADSL connection established.

-Off - No ADSL connection currently exists.
+(Green) Off - No ADSL connection currently exists.
 Flashing - ADSL is synchronizing.

-Internet On (Green) - Internet connection is available.

-Off - No Internet connection available.
+Internet On (Blue) - Internet connection is available.
+(Blue/Yellow) Off - No Internet connection available.
+Flashing (Blue) - Data is being transmitted or received via the ADSL connection.

-On (Amber) - Authentication error.

-WPS On - WPS wireless security is enabled.

-Off - WPS is not being set or enabled.

-Flashing - The device is in the 2-minute interval to synchronize security.